Prison Education Initiative

 What does the Prison Education Initiative do?

-The PEI coordinates and supports UW–Madison’s educational programs in Wisconsin state prisons and associated research.
+The PEI coordinates and supports UW–Madison’s educational programs in seven Wisconsin state prisons and associated research.

 UW degree and certificate programs

-The PEI connects efforts across UW–Madison and Universities of Wisconsin to create collaborative UW degree and certificate programs, supported by a Workforce Innovation Grant from the Wisconsin Economic Development Corporation.
+The PEI connects efforts across UW–Madison and Universities of Wisconsin to create collaborative UW degree and certificate programs, supported by grants from the Wisconsin Economic Development Corporation and the Ascendium Education Group.

 College preparation and college jump-start courses